solid red star

 If you’ve chosen the DIY path for crafting your cannabis edibles, the crucial first step is decarboxylation.
 This process is vital for transforming raw cannabis flower into its active form, unlocking the full potential of cannabinoids like THC to enhance both the flavor and potency of your edibles.

 To decarb your cannabis for edibles, grind it up and bake it in the oven at around 250°F for around 20 minutes.
 Once done, let it cool before using it in your chosen infusion.
 Once it’s ready, mix it into your chosen infused medium (more on that below).
+For a more detailed guide on decarboxylation, check out Weedmaps’ decarboxylation guide.

 There’s a relatively straightforward method to simplify dosage calculation.
 Here are three key steps:

-Start by estimating the THC content in your cannabis flower.
+Start by estimating the total THC content in your cannabis flower.
 This can be done using the package information or information pulled from lab testing.

 Here’s an example to help put things into perspective: